himanshusingh335/gpa_finder/README.md

 # Summary

+This app enables students to calculate their SGPA for a semester.
+It will benefit those students of SRM-IST who fall under the academic regulations-2018.
-The app takes the credit and the grade rewarded for each subject from the user and calculates the SGPA of the student for that semester.
+Just enter the credit and select the grade you secured for each subject to know your SGPA !

+Important SRM Websites such as ITKM , SRM Care, Feekart, Student information portal, Academia are just one touch away !!

+Easy to use interface with dark mode enabled ...
 Playstore release : https://play.google.com/store/apps/details?id=com.appEngineer.gpafinder
 The web version for the same is available on https://gpa-finder.web.app/#/